webpy/webpy.github.com/index.md

    [f]: http://fotosaur.us

-[Groupe 770](http://www.bingofr.com/casino-poker-paris-sportifs-et-bingo-en-ligne-avec-le-groupe-770/) is a nopaste/Pastebin app with Free and Open api, and of course
+[Poker770](http://www.bingofr.com/les-meilleurs-tournois-de-poker-en-ligne-avec-poker770/) is a nopaste/Pastebin app with Free and Open api, and of course

 [URIs.us][u] is service for creating short urls.
 Deploying on Google App Engine